bullmoose20/Plex-Stuff/README.md

 6. `chown 755 plexdance.sh` to ensure that you can run the script
 7. Run with `./plexdance.sh`
 8. follow prompts closely

+## process-tcards.cmd

+This script will use Imagemagick to produce title cards based on a folder that contains the episode titlecards stored as jpg.
+The end results will be in the `results` subfolder along with the `grayscale` subfolder

+### Usage
+1. Install latest windows version of Imagemagick (https://imagemagick.org/script/download.php#windows)
+2. Create a folder with the jpg files you want to process and place process-tcards.cmd in that same directory
+3. Run process_tcards.cmd
+4. Original files will not be touched and results are stored in `results` subfolder and the `grayscale` subfolder